Metal-Free Fillings in Beaverton, OR

 To confirm, schedule a consultation with Dr. da Costa.

 Silver fillings are generally cheaper than tooth-colored fillings.
 The averages range between $50-150 for an amalgam filling and $90-250 for a composite filling.

 But don’t let price sway you the wrong way.
 Facts to keep in mind are:

 - Metal fillings are more susceptible to decay underneath and cracking or fracturing the tooth

 - Tooth-colored fillings bond to your tooth better Dental insurance usually covers or pays a portion of fillings

 - A filling costs less than a crown, inlay, or onlay, which you’ll need if you let your tooth decay worsen

 - Composite material is safe, non-toxic, and mercury-free

-At Harmony Dental, we offer various payment options…See a full list of our payment options…, including dental insurance, cash, credit cards, and CareCredit.
+At Harmony Dental, we offer various payment options, including dental insurance, cash, credit cards, and CareCredit.
 We don’t want money to prevent you from having a healthy smile.

 On average, composite fillings last 10-15 years before needing replacement.